Documentary 'Democrats' explores Zimbabwe's quest for democracy

 Mugabe, 91, is the only leader Zimbabwe has known since it gained independence from Britain in 1980.
 Western powers have accused him of rigging elections and of widespread human rights abuses.

-Mangwana and Mwonzora and their teams traveled throughout the country and held more than 5,000 public hearings to determine what people wanted in the constitution.
+Mangwana and Mwonzora and their teams travelled throughout the country and held more than 5,000 public hearings to determine what people wanted in the constitution.

 "The turnout for these meetings was amazing, people would walk for hours," said Nielsson.
 "There was a bubble of democratic hope that things would really change."